-Full Cache Flush and Reindex
+Required: Full Cache Flush and Reindex

 Due to the change in the Elasticsearch version used by dotCMS in version 5.0, you must perform a full reindex of your dotCMS content after upgrading to dotCMS 5.0, and perform a full reindex of all Site Search indexes.
 Because the Elasticsearch change affects all indexes, there is no way to reindex only portions of your dotCMS content.

 It is also recommended that you perform a full cache flush before performing a reindex, to ensure that all content in the cache is replaced after the index is completed.

 Required: Update Elasticsearch Queries

 dotCMS 5.0 includes an upgrade of Elasticsearch from version 1.7.3 to version 6.1.3.
 This update includes several major changes to Elasticsearch which will prevent some queries that worked in dotCMS 4.x and below versions from working in dotCMS 5.0.